primarilysnark/meeple/README.md

 guard.stepsTaken = 0;
 guard.walkingRight = true;

-// Now that we have our meeples, we need a scene const scene = new Scene([guard], {
+// Now that we have our guard, we need a scene const scene = new Scene([guard], {
   // We need to set how fast we want the scene to move
   clockSpeed: 5000,